 Written Reports

 At the end of each semester, parents are issued with a formal written report by the school.
-Parents/caregivers are interested in finding out how they child is achieving, the quality of that achievement and where their learning needs to be directed in the future.
+Parents/caregivers are interested in finding out how their child is achieving, the quality of that achievement and where their learning needs to be directed in the future.
 This report summarises evidence of student learning about how the student is achieving, provides feedback about the quality of this achievement and provides direction about where to next.
 Reporting involves teachers making a professional judgement on a body of evidence about a student’s progress and achievement against the curriculum.
 These judgements are made against the achievement standards of the Australian Curriculum.
 A teacher's professional judgement is at the heart of reporting student achievement.
-At Mary Immaculate, teachers use a number of assessment tools and evidence of student work to inform their judgments.
+At Mary Immaculate, teachers use several assessment tools and evidence of student work to inform their judgments.

 Parent Teacher Interviews